dramthen/loowiki/content/Legends of Old Wiki/Classes/Rogue.md

 		- Requirement?: Only after an Evade
 	- Eviscerate
 		- Endurance:
-		- Effect: Deals increase damage and applies a small but rapid Poison damage over time
+		- Effect: Deals increased damage and applies a small but rapid Poison damage over time
 		- Requirement?: Only after a successful Skewer
+	- Breaking Point
+		- Endurance:
+		- Duration: 5 seconds
+		- Effect: Deals increased damage and stuns the target
+		- Requirement?: Only after a successful Eviscerate
 	- Backstab
 		- Endurance:
 		- Effect: Deals increased damage